 However, if you realize that you drastically under (or over) estimated how long a particular task would take you, you may need to dig a little deeper to see why your estimate was off.
 Did it take longer than you thought it would to complete those comps?
 Did the requirements or scope change during the project?

 With the knowledge you gain by tracking and analyzing the time you spend working, you can make sure your next proposal is a more realistic depiction of the hours it will likely take to complete the job.

-The next time a client comes to you with a hard and fast deadline, you can feel confident in saying you can or can’t make that happen.
-Your team will be less stressed, your client will be pleased when projects come in on time and on budget, and all of this is essential for an extraordinary project!
+That way, the next time a client comes to you with a hard and fast deadline, you can feel confident in saying you can or can’t make that happen.
+Your team will be less stressed, and your client will be pleased when projects come in on time and on budget.